Andrew Hjulsager: Celta

 On 31 January 2017, Hjulsager signed a three-and-a-half-year contract with La Liga side Celta de Vigo.

 On 31 January 2018, Hjulsager was loaned to Segunda División side Granada CF until the end of the season.

 Oostende

 On 12 July 2019, it was confirmed that Belgium side Oostende has secured the signing of Andrew Hjulsager from Celta Vigo.
 The Spanish club reserved a right to a percentage of any future sale of the player.

+Gent

+On 11 June 2021, Hjulsager signed a four-year contract with Belgian Pro League club Gent.
+The deal was reported to be around €2 million.

+Vejle Boldklub

+On 29 June 2025, Hjulsager returned to his home country to play for Danish Superliga club Vejle on a three-year deal.